3rd edition as of August 2022

 Section 7.3 Review Questions

-- There is a high comorbidity rate within the anxiety-related disorders.
-What other disorders commonly occur with specific anxiety related disorders?
+- What other disorders commonly occur with specific anxiety related disorders and why?

 - What anxiety-related disorder has a high comorbidity with medical symptoms?